Account vs Contact in CRM: What's the Difference and Why It Matters

 CEO & SAP CX Architect, Spadoom AG

-If your CRM has “John Smith” as an account, or “Siemens” stored as a contact, your data model is broken.
+If your CRM has “John Smith” sitting as an account, or “Siemens” filed as a contact, your data model is broken.
 And broken data models cost real money.

 TL;DR: 44% of companies believe they lose more than 10% of annual revenue due to poor CRM data quality (Validity, 2022).
 The account-vs-contact distinction is the foundation of CRM data integrity.
 Accounts = organisations (companies, subsidiaries, partners).
 Contacts = individual people linked to those accounts.
 In SAP Sales Cloud V2, proper account hierarchies and contact linking prevent duplicate records, improve forecast accuracy, and enable personalised outreach.